Appalachian Highlands | Calhoun | Best Seasons: Fall | Spring

 Site Accessibility

-Portions of this location are accessible, and most of the buildings are fully accessible.
-The trails that offer access are short, however.
+Portions of this location are accessible, and the buildings are fully accessible.
+The trails are short and vary from 1/10th of a mile to one mile.

 From I-20 in Calhoun County, take exit 185 (Anniston/Oxford) and turn left onto S. Quintard Avenue (US 431).
 There is gas, food, and lodging here and along US 431.
 Follow northbound Quintard/US 431 approximately 7 miles, turning left on Museum Street.
 Jaycees Park is immediately to the right.
 Follow the signs up the hill to the museum.